 Unless, of course, you forget to wash them!
 But seriously, no late night runs out to the store because you just used the last diaper on the shelf.
 You will always have your supply and that is one less worrisome thought for a new mommy.
 It’s a huge comfort knowing my stash of diapers is always there and in the house.

-Overall, cloth diapering started out as a choice for us and then became more of a lifestyle – a lifestyle of diapering, potty training, and raising our babies.
+Cloth diapering started out as a choice for us.
+Then it became more of a lifestyle – a lifestyle of diapering, potty training, and raising our babies.
 I have never regretted it one bit and I doubt you will either!
 Cloth diapering has been much less expensive for us and has actually helped with potty training.
 Babies seem to potty train a lot earlier when they’ve been cloth diapered – you can read about my potty training experiences with my first two here.
 I’ll be heading into potty-training #3 here in about 6 months and my first two, while completely different experiences, were potty-trained relatively early.

 If you have any questions about cloth diapering, please comment below.
 It’s been an immensely educational experience for me, and I’d love to help other moms in their cloth diapering journey!
 Are you thinking about cloth diapering your little ones?